core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 In order to minimize the size of the encoded data, the proposed mapping avoids any unnecessary meta-information beyond that directly provided by the CBOR basic generic data model ({{Section 2 of RFC8949}}).
-For instance, CBOR tags are used solely in the case of a SID not encoded as delta, anyxml schema nodes, or the union datatype, to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.
+For instance, CBOR tags are used solely in the case of an absolute SID, anyxml schema nodes, or the union datatype, to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.

 Unless specified otherwise by the protocol or mechanism implementing this specification, the indefinite lengths encoding as defined in {{Section 3.2 of RFC8949}} SHALL be supported by CBOR decoders.